lidofinance/lido-l2/README.md

 #### `TOKEN`

-Address of the token to deploy a new bridge on the Ethereum chain.
+Address of the non-rebasable token to deploy a new bridge on the Ethereum chain.

+#### `STETH_TOKEN`

+Address of the rebasable token to deploy new bridge on the Ethereum chain.

 #### `NETWORK`